-[I didn’t plan this post and actually it’s a repost from Chuck Cannon‘s Facebook (FYI: he’s a top Nashville singer songwriter), but it really ties in with my post from yesterday.
-I agree with it whole-heartly and you, dearest read should think about what you can do to get your voice heard on this issue.]
+[I didn’t plan this post and actually it’s a repost from Chuck Cannon‘s Facebook (FYI: he’s a top Nashville singer songwriter), but it really ties in with my last post.
+I agree with it whole heartily and you, dearest read should think about what you can do to get your voice heard on this issue.]

 If you’re here, in all likelihood you are a music lover.

 There were four co-writers on Lady Antebellum‘s 2011 Grammy winning song: “Need You Now“.
 This song pulled over 72,000,000 (seventy two million) listens on PANDORA.
 PANDORA paid out just over $5,900 for those listens.
 Let’s call it $6000 for the sake of simple arithmetic. $6,000/4 = $1500.

 $1500 is what PANDORA paid each of those brilliant minds who came up with a product which garnered PANDORA over 72 million listens.
 This comes out to .000083 cents per listen.

 PANDORA’S lawyers and lobbyists are busy right now, petitioning your representatives in Washington DC to LOWER their rate by 85%.
 In other words, what PANDORA wants to pay those writers is $225 each or a total of $900 for those 72 million listens.

 TIM WESTERGREN is PANDORA’S CEO.
 Last year (2012) TIM WESTERGREN cashed in.
 He converted his PANDORA stock options to cash.
 LOTS of cash.
 Just over $9,900,000 (Nine point Nine MILLION dollars).

 Last year PANDORA paid out a little over $7,500,000 in royalties.

 That is nearly $2.5 Million LESS than he paid all the artists and songwriters COMBINED.